avine/formation-angular-base/doc/course/public/06_directives.md

 ## Directives

-There are 3 types of directives:
+There are three types of directives:

-- **Attribute directive**: change the appearance or behavior of DOM elements
+- **Attribute directives**: change the appearance or behavior of DOM elements
-- **Structural directive**: change the DOM layout by adding and removing DOM elements
+- **Structural directives**: change the DOM layout by adding and removing DOM elements
 - **Component**: yes! components are in fact directives that embed their own template

 Note: